-Knowing where to find the best Grapevine Texas restaurants will save you the trouble of searching them out once you're there.
+Knowing where to find the best Grapevine restaurants will save you the trouble of searching them out once you're in this fabulous city.

 The Travel Media Showcase conference brought me to the beautiful city of Grapevine.
 This conference is a must if you are a travel writer, and as part of the conference, attendees could take a pre-tour and post-tour for a few days in several different cities in the area.